Infrastructure of Complex Thought

 We know a lot about the inputs to thinking (perception); the outputs of thinking (motor processing); the maintenance, storage, and retrieval of information about which one can think (memory); and about the use of words to transmit the products of thinking from one brain to another (language).
 Likewise, we've learned a lot about how thinking is influenced by attention and cognitive control and how behavior is reinforced by reward and punishment.
 We've learned a lot about how we form concepts of things in the world, as well as more abstract things such as numbers.
 We have some understanding of how reasoning works, mostly based on how it fails.
 But these failures typically amount to a reliance on something other than full-blown reasoning--thinking "fast" instead of "slow".
 We don't understand the kind of thinking that enables us to recognize our failures of reasoning as failures.
 We have, in other words, a rather limited understanding of what David Hume and other Enlightenment philosophers called “the Understanding,” or what I am here calling “thinking.”

-What, then, is “thinking” in this more narrow sense?
-One possibility is that there is no “there” there, that thinking is just the sum of perception, memory, language, concept-formation, attention, control, etc. But I suspect that there is a distinctive type of processing that sits at the intersection of all of these things, and that is what I mean by “thinking.”
-(Here I am echoing Jerry Fodor’s famous claim that there must be a Language of Thought, although I share only some of his views about what the hypothesized LOT must be like.)
+What, then, is “thinking” in this more specific sense?
+One possibility is that there is no “there” there, that thinking is just the sum of perception, memory, language, concept-formation, attention, control, etc. Perhaps that's correct.
+But we suspect that there is a distinctive type of processing that sits at the intersection of all of these things, and that is what we mean by “thinking.”
+(This echoes Jerry Fodor’s famous claim that there must be a Language of Thought, although this representational medium, if it exists, may differ in important ways from what Fodor has in mind.)

-If I say, “Yesterday I was serenaded by 30 pink elephants,” you immediately understand what I mean, despite the novelty and improbability of my claim.
-Your ability to immediately grasp my precise meaning implies that you have the capacity to rapidly and flexibly combine concepts according to precise rules, yielding thoughts that may be new to you and perhaps new to the universe.
+If someone say, “Yesterday I was serenaded by 30 pink elephants,” you immediately understand what they mean, despite the novelty and improbability of this claim.
+Your ability to immediately grasp the precise meaning of this sentence implies that you have the capacity to rapidly and flexibly combine concepts according to precise rules, yielding thoughts that may be new to you and perhaps new to the universe.
 What's more, you can immediately use new thoughts as inputs to further thinking.
 (Were an even number of animals performing?)
 We take these familiar abilities for granted, but how the brain accomplishes these feats is a mystery.

-With all of this in mind, Steven Frankland and I have begun working on this problem, trying to understand how the brain puts concepts together to form thoughts.
-The results of our first fMRI experiments indicate that the brain, in its capacity for semantic composition, functions more like a silicon computer than many have supposed, representing and updating the values of abstract semantic variables.
+With all of this in mind, we've begun working on this problem, trying to understand how the brain puts concepts together to form thoughts and how the brain manipulates thoughts in the service of imagination, reasoning, etc. The results of our first fMRI experiments (lead by Steven Frankland) indicate that the brain, in its capacity for semantic composition, functions more like a silicon computer than many have supposed, representing and updating the values of abstract semantic variables.
 These results provide some clues about how neural tissue can represent complex thoughts.

 New projects include research on deductive reasoning and logical connectives (led by Frankland), propositional attitudes (led by Regan Bernhard), composition in visual imagery (led by Dillon Plunkett), and related research using intracranial recordings (with collaborators at MGH).
-I have a related interest in artificial general intellgience and, more specifically, in understanding how machines might acquire concepts and use them in flexible ways, as humans do.
-Bridging my interests in morality and artificial intelligence, I'm starting to think about ethical principles and safety constraints for autonomous machines.
+We have a related interest in artificial general intelligence and, more specifically, in understanding how neural networks can implement compositional reasoning processes.
+Bridging our interests in morality and artificial intelligence, we're also starting to think about how to implement ethical principles and corresponding safety constraints in autonomous machines.